 Follow the guide in your owner’s manual to find additional safety features on your Craftsman model.
 Make sure your safety system is working as it should.
 Skipping this step can compromise your safety.
 You never know when you are going to need it.

 Step 19: Replace Damaged, Worn or Missing Parts.
-Secure Hardware on you Craftsman Mower
+Secure Hardware on the Craftsman Mower

 Step 20: Grease Lubrication Points on Your Craftsman Riding Mower

-Step 21: Wash Your Craftsman Riding Mower & Allow to Dry Completely
+Step 21: Wash Your Craftsman Riding Mower & Allow it to Dry Completely

 Wash your Craftsman with a garden hose to clean any remaining dirt from the mower.
 If you choose to use a pressure washer, do not use high pressure as this can damage sealed bearings.
-Once you are finished washing, you need to let it completely dry.
+Once you are finished washing it, you need to let it completely dry.

 I like cleaning my mower on a sunny day.
 Having a breeze is a plus.
 Leaving it in the sun to dry allows the moisture around your electrical components and other areas of your mower to evaporate and completely dry.